 Example of Acid Test Ratio

-Let us understand the calculation of the quick ratio with the help of an example.
+Let us understand the quick ratio calculation with the help of an example.

 Assume company ABC has $10,000 cash in hand, $5,000 accounts receivable, $6000 in inventory, $1000 in stock investment, and $15,000 current liabilities.

 Putting the values in the formula, we get ($10,000 + $5,000 + $1000)/ $15,000 = 1.07